shakilaust/gatsby-blog/src/pages/blog/2018/12/dear-middlewares/index.md

 console.log('new state', store.getState())
 ```

-But we don't want to do that- every time we write an action we don't want to add some `console.log`s.
+But we don't want to write a bunch of `console.log` every time we write a `dispatch` call.

 So what else can we do?
-We could write our own version of dispatch and call it every time.
+We could write our own version of dispatch (which is basically a wrapper) and call it every time.

 ```jsx
 function ourDispatch(store, action) {